-I have tried to show how we can read Agamemnon as presenting us with a moral conflict, where at least one of the demands is, or could be interpreted as being, a (thin) moral obligation, and the necessity arises from the dilemmatic choice itself.
+I have tried to show how we can read Agamemnon as presenting us with a moral conflict, where at least one of the demands was, or could be interpreted as being, a (thin)

+moral obligation, and the necessity arose from the dilemmatic choice itself.
 In one sense, this is not controversial.
-Williams's own reading also permits us to conclude that Agamemnon is guilty, and rightly open to blame.
+Williams' own reading also permits us to conclude that Agamemnon was guilty, and rightly open to blame.
 At one point Williams does insist the text does not 'beckon us towards blame', for, as he says, a 'sense of the work requires a suspension of moral comment at this point' (1993, p.
 134; see also 1981 [1976b], p.
 18).
 But Williams then goes on to observe that moral comment is appropriate in other situations of moral conflict, namely when the decision is 'part of a practice, where there is something to be learned from the case' (1993, p.
 135; emphasis in original).
-Therefore, it is not that, in Agamemnon's dilemma, there was no wrong, no moral remainder, and in particular no guilt.
-Rather, it is just that it would be pointless to press this home, because this is not a practice.
-The question then is, what is that moral remainder?
+It is not that, in Agamemnon's dilemma, there was no wrong, no moral remainder, and in particular no guilt.
+Rather, it would be pointless to press this home, because this is not a practice.
+The question then is, what was that moral remainder?
 I have argued that it is at least possible to interpret the reason not acted upon as a (thin) moral obligation.
 If Williams' work allows us to come to this conclusion, it is because he does not reject moral obligation as a reason.
 He is merely 'dubious' about the possibility that it could provide a conclusive reason in a given case (Wolf 2012, p.
 83).
-However, what I have tried to show is that his dubiousness on this point lacks any compelling justification.
+What I have tried to show is that his dubiousness on this point lacks any compelling justification.

 It is not justified by his argument rejecting the morality system.
-Indeed, Williams himself shows that the concept of moral obligation can be uncoupled from the morality system.
+Williams shows that the concept of moral obligation can be uncoupled from the morality system.
 Then, moral obligation is one reason among others, it can be the locus of moral conflict, and it can be defeated by other kinds of reason.
-Williams has also shown that it is possible to account for moral responsibility in situations of necessity, namely, those of moral conflict.
-Hence, one should feel regret and shame for acting in ways that were, for some reason, unavoidable, as is the case when faced with a moral conflict.
-Why then is it not possible that, under certain circumstances, what one ought to do all-things-considered is act as demanded by a thin moral obligation?
-Williams tries to reject that possibility by equating necessity with the demands of character but that simply begs the question.
-Given all that he has done to separate moral obligation from the morality system, Williams cannot but accept the possibility that, under the right circumstances, the conclusive reason will not be a thick ethical concept.
+However, nothing in that argument shows that a moral obligation will always be defeated by conflicting reasons.
+There remains the possibility that, in a given situation, what one ought to do all-things-considered is act as demanded by a thin moral obligation.
+Williams tries to reject that possibility by equating necessity with the demands of character but his doing so simply begs the question.
+If we conceptualise character as Williams has done, then it does seem that what one's character demands will be what